SoftwareAG/c8y-docs/content/device-integration/mqtt-service-bundle/implementation.md

     - Subscribers may receive more than one copy of a message.
 * QoS 2: Exactly once - not supported

-For subscriptions, MQTT Connect will deliver all messages in the QoS that the client defined when subscribing to the topic.
+For subscriptions, MQTT Service will deliver all messages in the QoS that the client defined when subscribing to the topic.

 #### Clean session {#clean-session}

-MQTT Connect requires clean session to be set to "1" (true).
+MQTT Service requires clean session to be set to "1" (true).
 We cannot guarantee that disabling clean session will work reliably, hence we recommend you to always enable clean session.

 #### Retained flag {#retained-flag}